Tutorial: Fluid Flow Through a Valve

 - Apply a ‘velocity inlet’ condition to the inlet as shown below.

-- Assign a ‘pressure outlet’ condition of 0 gauge pressure to the outlet.
+- Assign a ‘pressure outlet’ condition of mean value 0 gauge pressure to the outlet.
 This sets the outlet to atmospheric pressure allowing flow to exit freely.

 - Assign ‘symmetry’ conditions to all the surfaces that lie directly on the plane of symmetry.